-The primary indications for Phenex FXR agonist Px-102 are Non-alcoholic Fatty Liver Disease (NAFLD) and Non-alcoholic Steatohepatitis (NASH).
+The primary indications for Phenex FXR agonist Px-104 are Non-alcoholic Fatty Liver Disease (NAFLD) and Non-alcoholic Steatohepatitis (NASH).
 The incidences for NAFLD and NASH are dramatically rising worldwide and these liver diseases have their origin in the fast growing number of people with Metabolic Syndrome, a combined state of obesity, hyperlipidemia, hypertension and insulin resistance.
-The hepatic insulin resistance, an outcome of unhealthy sedentary lifestyle together with overnutrition, results in substantial fat accumulation in the liver ("steatosis").
+As an outcome of unhealthy sedentary lifestyle together with overnutrition fat accumulates in the liver ("steatosis").
 This steatosis − if untreated − can further progress to liver inflammation, liver tissue damage and fibrosis, the next severe stage after NAFLD which is called Non-alcoholic Steatohepatitis (NASH).
 The prevalence of NASH is estimated to approach 5% of the total population in industrialized countries.
 NASH markedly increases the likelihood to develop liver cancer or end stage liver cirrhosis.
 Currently, there is no approved therapy for NAFLD or NASH.

 A new hope comes from the discovery of synthetic FXR agonists.
-Pharmacological activation of the FXR receptor by Phenex´ FXR agonist Px-102 attacks the underlying causes of NAFLD and NASH.
-It lowers liver lipids and improves hepatic insulin sensitivity, combined with a liver specific anti-fibrotic and anti-inflammatory effect.
-This was demonstrated for Px-102 and other FXR agonists in various animal models of metabolic syndrome and NASH.
-A first human clinical trial with Phenex´ proprietary Px-102 has now started.
-Phenex intends to verify the potent hepatoprotective and metabolic effects of Px-102 in a human Phase II clinical trial in the course of 2012.
+Pharmacological activation of the FXR receptor by Phenex´ FXR agonist Px-104 attacks the underlying causes of NAFLD and NASH.
+It lowers liver lipids and improves hepatic insulin sensitivity (see: Publications and Posters), combined with a liver specific anti-fibrotic and anti-inflammatory effect.
+This was demonstrated for Px-104 and other FXR agonists in animal models of metabolic syndrome and NASH.
+Phenex drug candidate Px-104 has demonstrated excellent safety and tolerability together with potent activation of pharmacodynamic markers in two Phase I clinical studies.